aergoio/aergoscan/README.md

 A web application to monitor the current state of the aergo blockchain.

 Can be run locally.
-With the launch of the testnet, a publicly accessible website will be deployed.
+You can find the deployed application at http://aergoscan.io

 ## Running locally

 1. Install Docker if you haven't already.
 If you are on Linux, you may also have to install docker-compose.
 2. `docker-compose up`

+This will start a webserver, backend, and local Aergo testnet with zero configuration.

-This contains a webserver that is accessible at http://127.0.0.1:8080
+The webserver is accessible at http://127.0.0.1:8080

 ## Configuration